Programmer-RD-AI/Data-Structures-Algorithms/Algorithms/Recursion/README.md

 # Introduction

-Recursion isnt technically an algorithm, but more of an concept that is used within algorithms (and a lot!)
+Recursion isn't technically an algorithm, but more of an concept that is used within algorithms (and a lot!)
 One of the most popular topics in interviews
 Recursion is when a function calls itself